 Ethereum at a glance

-Put simply, Ethereum is an open-source platform, based on blockchain technology, that allows software developers to build smart contracts and decentralised applications, or "dapps" for short.
+Ethereum is an open-source platform, based on blockchain technology, allowing software developers to build smart contracts and decentralised applications.

-Whereas Bitcoin is mostly a decentralised, blockchain-powered form of money (a storage of wealth and a means of payment), Ethereum is a decentralised, blockchain-powered software platform.
+Whereas Bitcoin is a currency (a store of wealth and a means of payment), Ethereum is a software platform.

 What is a smart contract?

-A smart contract is a term used to describe computer code that can promote the exchange of value; such as money, content, equity shares or even property rights.
+A smart contract is computer code that promotes the exchange of value; such as money, content, equity shares or even property rights.

-Due to the nature of the blockchain, these contracts have the ability to automatically execute when certain terms are met.
-The contract can handle enforcement, management, performance and payment all by itself, like a self-operating computer program.
+These contracts automatically execute when their terms are met.
+They handle enforcement, management, performance and payment, like a self-operating computer program.

 Ethereum and the future

-Recently, the United Nations announced that it will be using Ethereum to distribute funds from the World Food Program to refugees.
+Recently, the United Nations announced it would use Ethereum to distribute funds to refugees from the World Food Program.
 Use of the blockchain cuts out the middlemen.
 It's cheap and efficient.
 Using Ethereum, companies don't need to be controlled by one person or group.

-Known as a decentralised application, or ‘dapp’, next-generation developers are creating ground-breaking apps with the ability to replace everything that today requires a centralised form of leadership, from companies and services to governments.
+Known as a decentralised application, or ‘dapp’, next-generation developers are creating ground-breaking apps with the ability to replace everything from companies and services to governments.

-👉 You can learn more about this in our piece where we published our views on why most ‘blockchain’ applications are bound to fail.
-Luno is still team-Bitcoin (for now) as it is evident that Bitcoin is winning the cryptocurrency race because of significant and potentially unbeatable advantages.
+👉 You can learn more about this in our piece on why most ‘blockchain’ applications are bound to fail.
+Luno is still team-Bitcoin (for now) as it has unbeatable advantages.

 How to buy Ethereum with Luno

-To buy digital currencies like Ethereum with Luno you need to have done two things:
+To buy cryptocurrencies like Ethereum with Luno you need to have done two things: